Gorath: Plot

 Construction on the South Pole Operation base goes underway as ships and helicopters from several nations bring in building materials and powerful, mobile heat-generating devices known as atomic burrowers are quickly cobbled together to assist in creating the caverns required to house the mega-thrusters.
 Meanwhile, the JX-2 Eagle crew succeeds in its mission, learning that Gorath is absorbing space debris within its gravity well to continuously add to its mass, and transmit the data to U.N. space stations.
 On Earth, the mega-thrusters are activated for a test run while citizens from around the world watch on a live broadcast.
 As the Earth gently moves, the South Pole Operation is hailed as a success.
 The JX-2 Eagle and space stations learn of this development and are ordered to return to deny Gorath more mass.

-However, the heat generated by the mega-thrusters causes a giant, walrus-like monster later dubbed "Maguma" to emerge from the tundra and attack the South Pole Operation base in response to their intrusion.
+However, the heat generated by the mega-thrusters causes a giant, walrus-like monster later named "Maguma" to emerge from the tundra and attack the South Pole Operation base in response to their intrusion.
 In response, a small VTOL aircraft is equipped with a powerful laser to stop Maguma.
 Determined to do so without killing the monster, the pilot uses the laser to create an avalanche and bury it.
 However, Maguma easily escapes and resumes its attack, leaving the crew with little choice but to kill it.
 As Gorath absorbs Saturn's rings, the JX-2 Eagle crew successfully returns to Earth.

-As the enormous celestial body becomes visible to the naked eye, Earth's tides begin to rise and a state of emergency is declared.
+As the enormous celestial body becomes visible to the naked eye, its tidal interaction with Earth wreaks havoc on coastal areas and a state of emergency is declared.
 Gorath absorbs and obliterates the Moon.
-It also floods Tokyo and the mega-thrusters and causes an earthquake that destroys the JX-2 Eagle and the Interstellar Exploration Agency's Mount Fuji facility.
-Even in spite of these disasters, Earth is successfully moved out of Gorath's path.
-(The problem of moving it back is mentioned, with no solution proposed.)
+It also floods Tokyo and the mega-thrusters with the rising tides and causes an earthquake that destroys the JX-2 Eagle and the Interstellar Exploration Agency's Mount Fuji facility.
+In spite of these disasters, the plan to move Earth out of Gorath's path is successful, and the planet escapes destruction.